 2. Texture and Form

-The largest garden bed in this area contains a striking combination of fall colors, thanks to the glowing foliage of the viburnum ‘Roseum’, the year-round flowers of the grevillea ‘Superb’ and the creeping plumbago’s crimson colors.
+I owe it all to the glowing foliage of the viburnum ‘Roseum’, the year-round flowers of the grevillea ‘Superb,’ and the creeping plumbago’s crimson colors.

-I’d like to include similar pink and red tones to last throughout the year, such as Bloody Sorrel with its deep red veins and a ‘Mt.
-Tamboritha’ grevillea with its year-round flowers.
+I plan to include similar pink and red tones to last throughout the year, such as Bloody Sorrel with its deep red veins and a grevillea ‘Mt.
+Tamboritha’ with its year-round flowers.